Louisville Bats: Awards

 The franchise has been awarded these honors by Minor League Baseball.

 Seven players, two managers, and two executives have won league awards in recognition for their performance with Louisville.

 Retired numbers

+The Louisville Bats have honored three players who played in Louisville (for the Bats or another franchise) by retiring their uniform numbers, as well as number 42.
+The retired uniform numbers are displayed inside Louisville Slugger Field.
+The Bats also honor Minor League Baseball's The Nine platform with the number 9.